The Proper Use of Quotes

 February 17, 2022

-The simple quotation mark has a surprisingly long and rich history.
+The humble quotation mark has a surprisingly long—and colorful—history.

 Quoting Spoken or Written Words

-At their core, quotation marks are for indicating to the reader that the words they are about to read are not the words of the writer…kinda.
+At their core, quotation marks signal that the words you’re about to read aren’t exactly the writer’s own… sorta.

 “I hate cauliflower.”